 Contracting was an area that caused much confusion and discussion by the Commission.
 Because only one of the fourteen Commissioners had experience in State services, there was just not enough time available for them to gain a full understanding of the process.
 Once they were fully seated, they did receive an overview presentation and subsequent information as they reviewed and approved contracts.
 Even though the varying types of contracts took a while to implement, the Commission was able to get most contracts in place faster than most other agencies.
 This is in part because our Deputy Administrator was able to work closely and establish a good rapport with DGS Office of Legal Services (OLS) which does the review of our contracts to ensure adherence to State requirements.

-The early conversations when he explained who the Commission was and the short timeframes we had to complete the maps really helped DGS-OLS understand our needs to expedite contracts with the allowable framework of each type of contract used.
+In early conversations, our Deputy Administrator explained the nature of the Commission its short timeframes.
+This helped DGS-OLS understand our needs to expedite contracts with the allowable framework of each type of contract used.
 Our Deputy Administrator was the primary person working on putting together all of the Commission's contracts from start to finish.
 After approval from the Commission to move forward with a contract, they did require budget information forms to be completed by the Budget Officer, appropriate signatures (Executive Director, Budget Officer, and Deputy Administrator) on the forms to process through DGS-OLS.
 Once approved by DGS-OLS it would go to the vendor for signature and our Accounting Administrator would process the contract into the Fi\$Cal system.

-The Deputy Administrator created a chart for Request for Proposals (RFPs) and contract to that shows the timeframes for the different types of contracts.
+The Deputy Administrator created a chart for Requests for Proposals and contracts to show the timeframes for the different types of contracts.
 In addition, we created a document for our larger contracts that shows the actual timeframes and activities for completing each of those contracts.
+[Ed. note: if/when available, these documents will be posted on the CRC website.]